Inosine-5′-monophosphate dehydrogenase

-Inosine-5′-monophosphate dehydrogenase (IMPDH) is a purine biosynthetic enzyme that catalyzes the nicotinamide adenine dinucleotide (NAD+)-dependent oxidation of inosine monophosphate (IMP) to xanthosine monophosphate (XMP), the first committed and rate-limiting step towards the de novo biosynthesis of guanine nucleotides from IMP.
-IMPDH is a regulator of the intracellular guanine nucleotide pool, and is therefore important for DNA and RNA synthesis, signal transduction, energy transfer, glycoprotein synthesis, as well as other process that are involved in cellular proliferation.
+Inosine 5′-monophosphate dehydrogenase (IMPDH) is a purine biosynthetic enzyme that catalyzes the nicotinamide adenine dinucleotide (NAD+)-dependent oxidation of inosine monophosphate (IMP) to xanthosine monophosphate (XMP), the first committed and rate-limiting step towards the de novo biosynthesis of guanine nucleotides from IMP.
+IMPDH is a regulator of the intracellular guanine nucleotide pool, and is therefore important for DNA and RNA synthesis, signal transduction, energy transfer, glycoprotein synthesis, as well as other processes that are involved in cellular proliferation.

 Structure and function

-IMPDH is a tetrameric enzyme, composed of monomeric subunits with molecular masses of approximately 55 kDa and generally consist of 400-500 residues.
-Most IMPDH monomers contain two domains: a catalytic (β/α)8 barrel domain with an active site located in the loops at the C-terminal end of the barrel, and a subdomain consisting of two, repeated cystathionine beta synthetase (CBS) domains that are inserted within the dehydrogenase sequence.
-Monovalent cations have been shown to activate IMPDH enzymes and may serve to stabilize the conformation of the active-site loop.
+The canonical monomeric form of IMPDH has a molecular mass of approximately 55 kDa and generally consists of 400-500 residues.
+IMPDHs have been described as tetrameric, although further data validated the existence of octameric forms.
+Most IMPDH monomers contain two domains: a catalytic (β/α)8 barrel domain with an active site located in the loops at the C-terminal end of the barrel, and a subdomain, named the Bateman domain, and consisting of two, repeated cystathionine beta synthetase (CBS) domains that are inserted within the dehydrogenase sequence.
+Monovalent cations have been shown to activate most IMPDH enzymes and may serve to stabilize the conformation of the active-site loop.